nandiheath/gatsby-template-deprecated/README.md

 # Gatsby Template

-This template is aimed at rapid prototyping for Gatsby website project, and ready for production usage.
+This template is deprecated.
+Please move to [gatsby-template](github.com/nandiheath/gatsby-template) instead.

 - Localization supported with path prefix e.g. `/en/*`
 - Material UI as the UI framework